puppetlabs/puppetlabs-mysql/README.md

 * `mysqlbackup`: Implements backups with MySQL Enterprise Backup from Oracle.
 Backup type: Physical.
 To use this type of backup, you'll need the `meb` package, which is available in RPM and TAR formats from Oracle.
 For Ubuntu, you can use [meb-deb](https://github.com/dveeden/meb-deb) to create a package from an official tarball.
 * `xtrabackup`: Implements backups with XtraBackup from Percona.
 Backup type: Physical.

+##### `maxallowedpacket`

+Define the maximum SQL statement size for the backup dump script.
+The default value is 1MB as this is the default Mysql Server value.

 #### mysql::server::monitor

 ##### `mysql_monitor_username`